NathanaelBotten/MPhil-Code/README.md

 2. The code I used to calculate the binding energy of Cascade hyperons, as in chapter 4 of my thesis.
 This was also done using the Numerov algorithm, and in a Jupyter notebook.
 3. Code to calculate the mean value of the sigma meson field, when considering a Sigma hyperon bound in Helium nucleus.
 Once again using the Numerov algorithm and done using a Jupyter notebook.
 4. Fortran code to calculate the shift in the energy levels in Iron and Carbon nuclei, when considering the binding of a cascade nucleus.

-5. The values for the finite Coulomb potential for Iron and Carbon nuclei, contained in a compressed file.
-There are instructions in the fortran files on how to calculate these yourself if you so wish to do so instead.
+Not included is the values calculated for the finite Coulomb potential in the iron and carbon nuclei.
+There are however instructions for how to calculate these included in the findeigenvalue.f90 files for both the carbon and iron nuclei.
+It is recommended to write these to a file, as these are rather computationally intensive processes, that are relatively lengthy.